-UDC 2022-06 Conceptual Review Meeting Date: 7/7/2022 Applicant/Petitioner Thomas Westbrook, City of Richmond Department of Public Works Project Description Conceptual 17.05 review of the replacement of a bridge on E. Broad Street.
-Project Location Address: 1554 E. Broad Street 1554 Property Owner: City of Richmond 1604 City of Richmond department of Public Works is proposing to replace and existing bridge on E. Broad Street due to structural deficiencies.
-1401 1500 1615 700 700 The scope of work is "bridge only" as there will be no increase to roadway capacity.
-451 ts 1500 Mes 100 6614 22 212 212 212 213 Staff Recommendation Approval, with Conditions Staff Contact Alyson Oliver, alyson.oliver@rva.gov, (804) 646-3709 Previous Reviews This application was reviewed at the May 5, 2022 UDC meeting, where the committee voted to defer the request.
+UDC 2022-06 Conceptual Review Meeting Date: 7/18/2022 Applicant/Petitioner Thomas Westbrook, City of Richmond Department of Public Works Project Description Conceptual 17.05 review of the replacement of a bridge on E. Broad Street.
+Project Location Address: 1554 E. Broad Street 1554 50 400 Property Owner: City of Richmond 1604 Telspell St City of Richmond department of Public Works is proposing to replace and existing bridge on E. Broad Street due to structural deficiencies.
+The scope of work is "bridge only" as there will be no increase to roadway capacity.
+607 607 607 607 607 607 607 607 UDC Recommendation Approval, with Conditions Staff Contact Alyson Oliver, alyson.oliver@rva.gov , (804) 646-3709 Previous Reviews This application was reviewed at the May 5, 2022 UDC meeting, where the committee voted to defer the request.
 At the meeting, concerns were raised about the narrow design of the pedestrian tunnel and the need for public engagement.
 The UDC appointed a two person sub-committee to work with the applicant on updating the design to address the concerns raised by the UDC.
+The revised application, which incorporated subcommittee feedback, was heard at the July 7, 2022 UDC meeting.
+At the meeting, the committee voted to approve with conditions.
 Staff Recommendations Staff recommends that: The bridge be designed to include a rectangular pedestrian tunnel, as generally shown in the exhibits provided with the application.
-Existing granite curbing and cobblestone underneath of the bridge be retained and protected during construction. - Applicant coordinate final design of the bridge with the Department of Environmental Quality to analyses the project's impact on the existing floodplain and floodway. - Any existing historic resources be protected during construction, including existing masonry abutting the existing wingwalls on the southern side of the bridge.
-Lighting be provided within the pedestrian culvert.
-Additional details on lighting to be submitted to UDC with final review package.
-An anti-graffiti sealant be applied within the tunnel to protect against damage from vandalism.
+Existing granite curbing and cobblestone underneath of the bridge be retained and protected during construction.
+Applicant coordinate final design of the bridge with the Department of Environmental Quality to analyses the project's impact on the existing floodplain and floodway.
+Any existing historic resources be protected during construction, including existing masonry abutting the existing wingwalls on the southern side of the bridge.

+- Lighting be provided within the pedestrian culvert.
+Additional details on lighting, finishes, and art to be submitted to UDC with final review package. - An anti-graffiti sealant be applied within the tunnel to protect against damage from vandalism.